Spectral Imaging with QUBIC: building astrophysical components from Time-Ordered-Data using Bolometric Interferometry: Results

 \subsubsection{Monochromatic line reconstruction}

 The forward model allows the reconstruction of diffuse components over a wide frequency range.
 However, there are also so-called "monochromatic" components, notably the carbon monoxide (CO) emission line within 220\, GHz band.
+Before targeting the cosmological field of QUBIC, the collaboration plan to scan the galactic plane to demonstrate QUBIC's unique spectral ability to distinguish frequencies.

 In the past, missions like Planck have managed to create maps of these emissions~\citep{co_line_planck} by using the different bandpasses of each detector.
 However, in this article, we are exploring a new approach where we incorporate a model that focuses on a single line and calculates how it passes through our model at this specific frequency.
 This method allows us to better capture and study this emission in our TOD, fully benefiting from bolometric interferometry's specificity.